 4.3 Specific Record-Level Requirements and Field Definitions

 For specific guidance on individual field values and rules, please refer to the specification document for the APS file.
-The most recent version is hosted on this web site:
+Please place a helpdesk ticket to help@mihin.org to receive the most up to date APS specification.